11 Things to Do in Barcelona in October

 Oktoberfest Barcelona| ©Patrick Mueller

-• When: during the whole month of October.
+• When: Throughout the month of October.

-• Where: Montjuic fairgrounds.
+• Where: Montjuic Fairgrounds.

-• Price: free access (drinks for approximately 10 €).
+• Price: free admission (drinks cost approximately €10).

-Barcelona temperatures in October
+Temperatures in Barcelona in October

-Barcelona, Plaza de los Angeles| ©Jorge Franganillo
+Barcelona, Plaza de los Ángeles| ©Jorge Franganillo

-Barcelona, Plaza de los Angeles| ©Jorge Franganillo
+Barcelona, Plaza de los Ángeles| ©Jorge Franganillo

 Tourist crowds in Barcelona during the month of October